Skip to main contentSkip to main navigationSkip to footer content

 Special Meeting Procedures

-Special meetings may be called by the Board President, by the Board Secretary, or upon written request of a majority of the members of the Board.
+Special meetings may be called by the College President or Board President.
 Each member will be notified of the time, place, and purpose of the special meeting at least 48 hours prior to the meeting; however, if all members of the Board waive the required notice, in writing, such a special meeting may be held at any time and for any purpose.
 At such a meeting, no business will be transacted other than that stated in the notice.

 Procedure for Authorizing a Closed Meeting